uc-berkeley-w215/spring2021/schedule/unit-04.md

 ### Assignments due

+Complete the IRB training by following the instructions here: [https://cphs.berkeley.edu/training.html](https://cphs.berkeley.edu/training.html).
+Make sure that you complete the "Group 2 (soc-behav) Human Subjects Curriculum."
+Please upload the training certificate in the slot "*Assignment 4*" in ISVC.

 Complete breakout group mini-project proposal from Unit 3.
-One member of the group must upload the group slides in slot "Assignment 4" in ISVC.
-It's not necessary that everyone uploads the same slides, as long as the slides clearly identify all members of the group.
+You and your group should prepare a small set of slides to present the results of your discussion.
+You don't need to submit your slides.